dotnet/AspNetCore.Docs/aspnetcore/blazor/components/templated-components.md

 ## Preserve relationships with `@key`

 Templated components are often used to render collections of items, such as tables or lists.
-In such general scenarios, we cannot assume that the user will not use stateful components/elements in the item template definition, or that there won't be additional changes to the `Items` data source collection.
-For such templated components, it is necessary to preserve the relationships with `@key` directive attribute.
+In such general scenarios, we can't assume that the user will avoid stateful components/elements in the item template definition or that there won't be additional changes to the `Items` collection.
+For such templated components, it's necessary to preserve the relationships with the `@key` directive attribute.

 > [!NOTE]
 > For more information on `@key` directive attribute, see <xref:blazor/components/element-component-model-relationships>.